Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Introduction

 \subsection{Our Contributions:}

 In this work, we establish the generalized Stein's lemma for the state spaces of an arbitrary von Neumann algebra acting on a finite-dimensional Hilbert space.
-In fact we prove a stronger result that works for any fixed error parameter $\eps\in (0,1)$, instead of letting $\eps \to 0$.
+In fact, we prove a stronger result that works for any fixed error parameter $\eps\in (0,1)$, instead of letting $\eps \to 0$.

 \begin{theorem}{(Generalized Stein's lemma for subalgebras)} Let $\N\subseteq B(\Ha)$ be a von Neumann subalgebra.
-Then for any $\rho\in B(\Ha)$ and $\epsilon \in (0,1)$, we have
+Then for any $\rho\in B(\Ha)$ and $\eps \in (0,1)$, we have

 \end{theorem} We refer to the preliminary section \ref{subsection-1} for the precise definition of hypothesis testing relative entropy $D_H^\eps$.
-This results extend the generalized Stein's lemma beyond the setting of coherence.
+This result extends the generalized Stein's lemma beyond the setting of coherence.
 Note that the above statement implies the strong converse in the sense that it applies to any fixed error parameter $\eps\in (0,1)$, instead of vanishing error $\eps \to 0$.

-After finishing this article, we learned that Yamasaki and Kuroiwa in a very recent article \cite{YK} announced a proof for the generalized Stein's lemma that solves this full generality.
-However, there seems to be some issues regarding their proof as explained in the latest version of their article.
-Our work provides a different, algebraic approach for thel case of subalgebras by making a connection with the asymptotic equipartition property of conditional entropies, which can be of independent interests.

-Our key ingredient is the following dilation theorem connecting smoothed subalgerba entropies with smoothed conditional entropies. \begin{theorem} Let $\N\subseteq B(\Ha_A)$ be a von Neumann subalgebra and $\rho\in B(\Ha)$ be a quantum state.
-Then \begin{itemize} \item[i)] For $\epsilon\in [0,1)$